Table of Contents

 Overview

-Since most of the targeting keys in inventory are exchange specific IDs, we require you to prepend the exchange abbreviation to the ID to ensure uniqueness.
+Since most of the targeting keys in inventory are exchange specific IDs, it isrequired to prepend the exchange abbreviation to the ID to ensure uniqueness.
 See a list of the exchange abbreviations on the Supply Partners page.

 Targeting Key | Description | Recommendation |